ECTS Philippe Bordier Award

 Eligibility

-The ECTS Philippe Bordier Clinical Award is open to individuals who have made a significant clinical contribution to the field of bone and calcified tissue.
+The ECTS Philippe Bordier Clinical Award is open to individuals who have made a significant clinical contribution to the field of bone and calcified tissue, including diagnostic aspects.

 ECTS Board members are not eligible to this award during term of office in the ECTS Board.